reflexsoar/reflex-docs/rql.md

 - `RegExp` - The item has a value that matches a regular expression e.g. `title RegExp "^Event.*"`
 - `In` - The item has a value in a list of values e.g. `observables.tags.name in ["malware"]`
 - `Contains` - The target value contains a specific string e.g. `description Contains "malware"`
-- `ConaintsCIS` - Same as `Contains` but will make the target value and checked value the same case
+- `ContainsCIS` - Same as `Contains` but will make the target value and checked value the same case
 - `=|eq|Eq` - Equal to (strings or numbers)
 - `!=|ne|Ne|NE` - Not equal to (strings or numbers)
 - `>|gt` - Greater than (> or gt)